 The labs are closed weekends, campus holidays, and during semester breaks.
 Call ahead to see when tutoring is available for your specific class.
 The labs are staffed by a coordinator, instructional assistants, and student tutors.

 Students must be registered in the current semester in at least one Business & CIS Division class in order to use the Business & CIS Division Open Computer Lab or the Business Student Center.
-Students not currently registered may be able to use one of the other labs on campus, instead.
+Students not currently registered may be able to use one of the other labs or other tutoring centers on campus, instead.

 The Business & CIS Division Open Computer Lab, located in BUS 151, offers tutoring in a variety of CIS subjects and other computer-related topics on a first-come / first-served basis.